 - 1/4 cup of chopped Chocolate (dark or semi-sweet chocolate)

 - 1/2 tsp granulated Sugar – for sprinkling on top (optional)

-- Preheat oven to 400F degrees and line a muffin pan with muffin liners or spray with oil if not using a liner.
+- Preheat oven to 400F degrees.
+Spray a jumbo muffin pan with oil or melted butter.

 - Mash Banana Mixture: Peel the bananas and mash using a fork or immersion blender.
 It doesn’t have to be super smooth, a little of chunk is fine.
 You need 1 cup of mashed banana, measure once mashed and remove the excess if any.
 Add pure vanilla extract, plain greek yogurt and oil and stir.
 Cover and set aside.

 - Cream Egg & Sugar: Using hand mixer or stand mixer, cream the egg and sugar until light in color and smooth and flowing consistency, about 5 minutes.

-- Wet Ingredients: Turn the mixer in low-speed and gradually pour the banana mixture to the egg and sugar.
+- Wet Ingredients: Turn the mixer in low-speed (or turn it off) and pour the mashed banana mixture to the creamed sugar and egg.
 Mix until just combined.

 - Add Dry Ingredients: In low-speed, gradually add the all-purpose flour, baking soda and salt to the wet ingredients and mix until just combined, then pour the buttermilk and mix just enough to combine.
-Add chocolate chips and mix just to distribute.
+Add chocolate chips and chopped chocolate and mix just to distribute.
 Do not over mix the batter.
 The mixture will be slightly thick enough to handle add-on like chocolate chips without sinking the chips at the bottom.

 - Divide the Batter: Divide the batter in 6 muffin hole, fill up to the TOP, NOT 3/4 full but to the TOP.
 Top with chopped chocolate and sprinkle some sugar on top.
 Press the chocolate chunks to make it stick to the batter.